 Best time to visit: The best time to visit Porto is May-June or September-October.
 Since Porto has a walking culture, these months are ideal for city exploration.

 By Air: Francisco Sá Carneiro Airport is the closest airport that serves both international and domestic flights.
 The airport has metro and bus services that link it to the city.
 The airport is approximately 10 km from the city’s centre.
+Together with Turkish Airlines, we at IndiGo, can connect you from India to Dublin with multiple flights to Porto as well as to several other European cities from Istanbul.

 By Train: Since Porto is one of the major cities in Portugal, there are two main railway stations.
 São Bento Station is right in the heart of the city.
 From this station, the trains operate to the northern part of the country, like Braga, Viana do Castelo, and Douro.
 On the other hand, Campanha Train Station mainly focuses on trains that run to the southern part of the country, like Lisbon and neighbouring countries in Europe.